abatten/common-envelope-analysis/scripts/README.md

 ## Multirun
-Due to large number of numerical calculations some of these scripts perform (in particular `ce_energy_smoothed_potential` and `ce_mass_loss`) they can take a long time to run in sequence.
+Due to large number of numerical calculations some of these scripts perform (in particular `ce_energy_smoothed_potential.py` and `ce_mass_loss.py`) they can take a long time to run in sequence.
 The shell script `ce_multirun.sh` is basically an easy parallelisation of my code.
 It works by launching multiple instances of the python script on different sets of data simulataneiously.

-To launch a script using multirun first modify the multirun inlist
+To launch a script using multirun first modify the multirun inlist:

 `inlist_ce_analysis_multirun.ini`